nawafmohd/weavebox/README.md

 Now box friends will have only middleware3 and middleware4 attached.

 ## Static files
-Make our assets are accessable trough /assets/styles.css
+Make our assets accessable trough /assets/styles.css

     app := weavebox.New()
     app.Static("/assets", "public/assets")